 What Features Does the iQ4K Have?

-Despite being a completely different box internally, compared to the iQ3, the iQ4K has quite a bit in common with its older sibling — not entirely surprising, as it’s very likely that some of the same designers worked on the newer box.
+Despite being a completely different box internally, compared to the iQ3, the iQ4K has quite a bit in common with its older sibling.
+This is not entirely surprising, as it’s very likely that some of the same designers worked on the newer box.
 And so once again we have ten tuners (eight satellite and two terrestrial), a 1000 GB hard drive for about 160 hours of HD recording, and a Bluetooth remote control.

 Aside from the major internal upgrades, the iQ4K also boasts 802.11ac dual-band Wi-Fi for a faster, more reliable connection to your home network (we still recommend using an Ethernet cable, though) and the aforementioned HDMI 2.0 output, for which you’ll need a premium-grade HDMI cable (one is supplied in the box, though a bit on the short side at only 1.5 metres!).